Hyrcanus II

-John Hyrcanus II (/hərˈkeɪnəs/, יוחנן הרקנוס Yohanan Hurqanos; died 30 BCE), a member of the Hasmonean dynasty, was for a long time the High Priest of Israel in the 1st century BCE.
-He was also briefly king of Judea (67-66 BCE) and then the ethnarch of Judea, probably over the period 47-40 BCE.
+John Hyrcanus II (/hərˈkeɪnəs/, יוחנן הרקנוס Yohanan Hurqanos; died 30 BCE), a member of the Hasmonean dynasty, was the High Priest of Israel in the 1st century BCE.
+He was also briefly king of Judea (67–66 BCE) and then the ethnarch of Judea, probably over the period 47–40 BCE.

 Accession

 Hyrcanus was the elder of two sons born to Alexander Jannaeus, King and High Priest, and Salome Alexandra.
 After Alexander died in 76 BCE, his widow succeeded to the throne as queen of Judea.
 She installed Hyrcanus as High Priest in 73 BCE.
 When Salome died in 67 BCE, she named Hyrcanus as her successor as ruler of Judea as well, but soon he and his younger brother, Aristobulus II, began fighting over who had the right to the throne.

 Alexander had numerous conflicts with the Pharisees.
 However, Hyrcanus was supported by the Pharisees, especially later in his tenure.